Prime vs Zoom Lenses: Key Differences, Advantages, and When to Use Each

 In our ever-evolving world, many filmmakers still cherish vintage lenses for their unique looks.
 These lenses remind us that true artistry stands the test of time.
 The choice is broader than just prime versus zoom or new versus old.
 It's about selecting the lens that truly captures your artistic vision.

-Considering Sensor Size is More Than Just a Number
+Considering Sensor Size: More Than Just a Number

 When selecting lenses, one aspect that's often overlooked is the camera's sensor size.
 A lens's focal length might be 50mm, but the effective field of view can change significantly based on the camera's sensor.